-Integrating the Theory and Practice of Responsible Leadership analysis skills, and synthesize their comprehension of the nature of leadership, how leadership is known, and how leadership manifests itself in practice.
+Integrating the Theory and Practice of Responsible Leadership

+This Seminar provides a culminating learning experience for participants in the program who have completed all other degree requirements.
+Students will deepen their understanding of the major leadership theories, advance their critical analysis skills, and synthesize their comprehension of the nature of leadership, how leadership is known, and how leadership manifests itself in practice.
 This integration and synthesis of learning will be demonstrated through critical reading, writing, and dialogue.